BabylonJS/OldDocumentationSite/content/classes/2.3/OimoJSPlugin.md

  | pivot2 | [Vector3](/classes/2.3/Vector3) |   The relative position of the second mesh where the link has to be applied
 ### dispose() &rarr; void

+Destroys the engine object
 ### isSupported() &rarr; boolean

+Tests if the plugin is usable in the current environement
 ### getWorldObject() &rarr; any